Why Do Insurance Companies Deny Water Damage Claims? Find Out Here

 It could either be on your part as a homeowner for not ensuring that the materials used are high-quality and for not checking the quality of the finished project.

-If the repair was done by a contractor, then they may share the liability of negligence and they can become the responsible party that will pay for the resulting water damage.
+If a contractor performed the repair, they may share liability for negligence and become the responsible party who will pay for the resulting water damage.

 There Is A Lack Of Necessary Documentation